 Like us, bees need space in which to live their lives.
-They need a place to raise brood, to store honey and pollen and more.
-In the spring and summer, a colony can expand quite dramatically, both in numbers and in the space needed.
+They need a place to raise brood, to store honey, pollen and more.
+In spring and summer, a colony can expand quite dramatically, both in numbers and in the space needed.
 When space starts becoming too limited, bees need a solution.

 Their solution is to swarm.